 - Peer review your submission.
 Find a close friend, respected peer, or an Education Officer from your nearest AEC.

-- Advise.
-Submission of your work for publication on The Cove website assigns ownership to the Department of Defence (Professional Military Education Cell).
+- Note that submission of your work for publication on The Cove website assigns ownership to the Department of Defence (Professional Military Education Cell).
 Further information on this is included in the 'Make A Submission' page.
 You must advise the Cove Team if you have published your contribution elsewhere or if you have already assigned copyright to your work.
-If you do not wish to do this, have any questions, or need assistance, please contact us at email@example.com
+If you do not wish to do this, have any questions, or need assistance, please contact us at firstname.lastname@example.org.

 What can you contribute?